hashicorp/consul/website/source/docs/guides/acl.html.md

 }
 ```

-Agent rules are keyed by the node name prefix they apply to, using the longest prefix match rule.
+Agent rules are keyed by the node name they apply to, using the longest prefix match rule.
 In
 the example above, the rules allow read-only access to any node name with the empty prefix, allow
 read-write access to any node name that starts with "foo", and deny all access to any node name that
 starts with "bar".